 A person performs specialized services to others, within a profession.
 This service can be against direct or indirect remuneration.
 Besides monetary gains, a person expects to achieve lasting business gains with his profession.

 Hence, concisely speaking, the profession is an occupation in exchange for money that requires formal qualification as well as long training.

 For example, she selected the profession of teaching.
 He is a painter by profession.

-This does not define that whether he is successful or unsuccessful in his course of work.
-But the profession defines the service you can offer to other.
+This does not define whether he is successful or unsuccessful in his course of work.
+But the profession defines the service you can offer to others.
 In order to become a professional, you need to possess specialized skills and traits.

 Difference Between Profession and Career: